jackrobertscott/authpack-client-190806/documents/gadgets/Readme.md

 Properties.

 - authenticate `boolean?`: require the user to authenticate before closing gadgets.
-- redirects `object?`: redirects which will be fired at the matching event.
+- events `object?`: gadget events fired when they occur.
 - screen `string?`: the suggested screen to open when the gadgets load.
   - `user:login`: login a user.
   - `user:sign-up`: create a user.